brandonmowat/blog/content/blog/my-best-friend/index.md

 I think it may have been overwhelming to me at the time because I ended up sitting over to the side, up against the gate, watching my brother and sister play with the 2 month old puppies.

 They were all the same to me — all were cute and varied slightly, but otherwise all equal.
 I sat watching, waiting for my siblings to choose for the three of us.
 Then one of the pups waddled over to me, sleepy and looking for a warm spot to fall asleep.
 My legs were crossed and she crawled into my lap, curled up and I pet her until she fell asleep.
 My mind was made up.
-She took the burden off my shoulders.
+She took the burden of making the impossible choice off my shoulders.

 She chose us.

 ---

-I could go on and on about all the fond memories I have of her.
-Throwing a stick as far as humanly possible, watching her calculate where it was going to fall as she sprinted towards that exact spot.
-Seeing her paws dangling over the edge of the deck at the cottage as she watched over the family; she was our protector.
-Having her help open presents on Christmas morning.

 <div class="image-wrapper">
   <img src="/static/chloe.GIF"/>